dannyvankooten/laravel-vat/README.md

 Laravel VAT
 ================

-Laravel VAT is a small & lightweight Laravel library to grab VAT rates for any EU country and/or to validate VAT numbers.
+Laravel VAT is a simple Laravel library which helps you in dealing with European VAT rules.
+It helps you...

+- Grab (current) VAT rates for any European member state
+- Validate VAT numbers

-This uses jsonvat.com to obtain its data for the VAT rates.
+The library uses jsonvat.com to obtain its data for the VAT rates.
 Full details can be seen [here](https://github.com/adamcooke/vat-rates).

-For VAT number validation, this uses the [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/) , which requires SOAP.
+For VAT number validation, this uses the [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/).

 ## Installation

 Either [PHP](https://php.net) 5.5+ or [HHVM](http://hhvm.com) 3.6+ are required.
+For VAT number validation, the PHP SOAP extension is required as well.

 To get the latest version of Laravel VAT, simply require the project using [Composer](https://getcomposer.org):